dm-drogeriemarkt/puppet-agent_certificate/README.md

 Don't let **dry mode** scare you, it is not a requirement for noop/test runs.
 This module also supports `--noop`.
 The challenge was that Facter doesn't care about `--noop` (there is no reason it should), and server-side Puppet functions are triggered run in `noop` mode too.
-So as experiences Puppet users might expect, this could have undesired side-effects if we wouldn't care.
+So as experienced Puppet users might expect, this could have had undesired side-effects if we wouldn't care.

-Be assured, `--noop` "just works" as expected.
+But we do, so be assured: `--noop` "just works" as expected.

 ## Limitations